tamillavramchuk/SQL-Project---Sales-data/README.md

 - **order_details** – more details about the orders
 - **products** – information about diffferent types of the products

+## Primary and Foreign Keys
+- primary key was created for each of the tables mentioned above
+- some foreign keys were also created to show relations between tables

 ## Technology
 I have used
 - Oracle SQL APEX